 Students may request an exemption for chapel if they have a valid reason.
-The process for requesting an exemption requires completing a form secured from the Office of Student Services and having it approved by the Assistant to the Dean of Students - Men.
+The process for requesting an exemption requires completing the form online found at www.fhu.edu/chapelexempt and having it approved by the Dean of Students.

-• Requests for exemptions due to work must include a letter from the employer stating the work hours.

-• Commuters who do not have class before noon qualify for an exemption from chapel on those days.
+- Requests for exemptions due to work must include a letter from the employer stating the work hours. - Commuters who do not have class before noon qualify for an exemption from chapel on those days.
 A student in this category should include a copy of his or her class schedule with the exemption form.

-Exemptions are not automatic and are not in effect until the student has received confirmation of the approval, typically by student email.
-Students may also come by the Office of the Assistant to the Dean of Students - Men at any time to check on their status.
+Exemptions are not automatic and are not in effect until the student has received confirmation of the approval, typically by student e-mail.
+Students may also come by the office of the Dean of Students at any time to check on their status.
 In any event, they should not assume that the exemption will be approved but must wait for confirmation.

 If a chapel exemption is approved, the allowable number of absences will be reduced by one for each day of the week covered by the exemption.
-For example, if a student works two days per week, the allowable number of other absences will drop from 12 to 10.
+For example, if a student works two days per week, the allowable number of absences will drop from 12 to 10.